 The first ever UK to China export train departed on Monday, April 10, laden with containers full of British goods.
 The train will make the 7,500 mile, three-week-long journey, departing from DP World London Gateway’s state-of-the-art rail terminal in South Essex, bound for Yiwu in the Zhe Jiang province in eastern China.
+Products on board include soft drinks, vitamins, pharmaceuticals and baby products.

 Ms. Liming Liang, Vice Governor of the Zhejiang province, joined Rupert Soames, the UK Prime Minister’s Business Ambassador for Infrastructure and Transport, DP World Group Chairman and CEO, Sultan Ahmed Bin Sulayem, the Mayor of Yiwu, Mr. Shi Wenzhen, Xubin Feng, Chairman of Yiwu Timex Industrial Investment Co. and other Chinese and UK regional and local government delegates, customers and staff attended a ceremony and reception at DP World London Gateway on Monday, April 10.